grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 reservationInProgressFactory.FreshInstance().Returns(reservationInProgress);
 ```

-Johnny: Nice, the code does not compile, because we don't have a `reservationInProgressFactory`.
+Johnny: Nice.
+Now the code does not compile, because we don't have a `reservationInProgressFactory`.
 So let's create it.

 Benjamin: And it should be a mock, just like you said earlier.
 Then this will be the definition: